ethereum/sharding/docs/doc.md

 -   `addHeader(bytes header) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
 -   `getShardHead(uint256 shardId) returns bytes32`: returns the header hash that is the head of a given shard as perceived by the manager contract.

-There is also a log type:
+There are also two log types:

--   `CollationAdded(indexed uint256 shard, bytes collationData)`
+-   `CollationAdded(indexed uint256 shard, bytes collationData, bool isNewHead)`

 ### Specification